 Belfast Central Mission is an agency of the Methodist Church.
 It was founded in 1889 by Rev Crawford Johnson as part of the Church's response to problems inherent in inner-city life.
 The motivation was then, as now, to meet the needs of the whole person, spiritual, emotional, social and physical regardless of class, creed or ethnicity.

-Housing Support for young people (16-25) and older people (55+) - Belfast, Dungannon/Armagh, Newtownards
+- Housing Support for Older People (55+) - Belfast, Dungannon/Armagh, Newry

-Therapeutic Counselling for vulnerable young people - Newtownards
+- Therapeutic Counselling for vulnerable young people - Newtownards

-Residential Accommodation for Older People - Belfast
+- Residential Accommodation for Older People - Belfast and Millisle